-- Building and property services, for example construction and renovation labour; cleaning services; construction and renovation materials, security services - Information technology, for example, hardware, e-waste disposal, telecommunications - Office equipment and products, for example furniture, office equipment, office supplies and stationery - Brand and marketing, for example merchandising and uniforms - Hospitality and entertainment, for example catering and accommodation services
+- Building and property services, for example construction and renovation labour; cleaning services; construction and renovation materials, security services - Information technology, for example, hardware, e-waste disposal, telecommunications - Office equipment and products, for example furniture, office equipment, office supplies and stationery - Brand and marketing, for example merchandising and uniforms - Hospitality and entertainment, for example catering and accommodation services c.
+Mandatory criterion 3 Risk of modern slavery practices in operations and supply chains (continued)

-In line with the findings from this study, CareSuper used the three categories above to help us identify which of our suppliers may be more at risk of modern slavery practices.

-We've referred to these three key areas as Operations, Supply Chain - Operations and Supply Chain - Investments throughout the rest of this Statement.
+In line with the findings from this study, CareSuper used the three categories above to help us identify which of our suppliers may be more at risk of modern slavery practices.We've referred to these three key areas as Operations, Supply Chain - Operations and Supply Chain - Investments throughout the rest of this Statement.